 Josh Holliday returned home to take over the Oklahoma State baseball program when he was named the 15th head coach in program history on June 8, 2012.

-The 35-year old Oklahoma State alumnus and native of Stillwater served the previous three seasons as an assistant coach at Vanderbilt and established himself as one of the nation's top assistant coaches over the last decade.
+The Oklahoma State alumnus and native of Stillwater had served the previous three seasons as an assistant coach at Vanderbilt and established himself as one of the nation's top assistant coaches over the last decade.

 "I'm very honored and very humbled to be given an opportunity to come back to OSU and return to a place that has meant so much to me and my family over the past 30-plus years," Holliday said.
 "I'm excited about the unique opportunity to build a future with a program that celebrates and recognizes its proud history, embraces the current players and works towards a future that everyone will be proud of and unite behind.